pkhungurn/talking-head-anime-3-demo/README.md

-# Demo Code for Talking Head(?)
-Anime from A Single Image 3: Now the Body Too
+# Demo Code for "Talking Head(?)
+Anime from A Single Image 3: Now the Body Too"

 This repository contains demo programs for the [Talking Head(?)
 Anime from a Single Image 3: Now the Body Too](https://pkhungurn.github.io/talking-head-anime-3/index.html) project.
 As the name implies, the project allows you to animate anime characters, and you only need a single image of that character to do so.
 There are two demo programs: